doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

    If you're using a different gamepad/joystick, you may need to create a new configuration file.

-   Using jstest, you can see the axis and button numbers of your device.
+   Using `jstest`, you can see the axis and button numbers of your device.
 In the [config file](https://github.com/athackst/deepracer_joy/blob/master/config/logitech_dual_action.yaml) you can edit the axis and button indexes to match your desired control

    ```yaml
    teleop: